 Emotional Intelligence (EI) offers you a number of techniques and technologies to maintain your own motivation and momentum under pressure, and to maintain a positive emotional balance.
 This can help you feel confident and in control in challenging situations with colleagues, customers, Board members, donors and even service users.

 This day focuses on key EI tools and techniques applicable in everyday work situations to improve your effectiveness.
 You’ll have the chance to practice using them with fellow participants and explore case studies.
 As a result you’ll reduce your stress, feel confident and in control in challenging situations, and able to handle difficult people well.
 You’ll also be able to cultivate effective working relationships.

 Who is the programme for?

-This programme is designed for managers who have to work in stressful situations or deal with challenging stakeholders.
-It is also useful for managers keen to learn more about managing their own emotions.
+This programme is designed for people who have to work in stressful situations or deal with challenging stakeholders.
+It is also useful for those keen to learn more about managing their own emotions.

 “The day is action-packed and covers a lot.
 It’s been a great opportunity for me to analyse my response to and behaviour in different situations, and I now feel encouraged to try new approaches.”

 Helen Collins, Trusts & Events Manager, Dementia UK